-Bit 3 of the flash memory control register is the flash memory reset bit used to reset the control circuit of the internal flash memory.
+Bit 3 of the flash memory control register 0 is the flash memory reset bit used to reset the control circuit of the internal flash memory.
 This bit is used when exiting CPU rewrite mode and when flash memory access has failed.
 When the CPU rewrite mode select bit is "1", writing "1" for this bit resets the control circuit.
-To release the reset, it is necessary to set this bit to "0" when RY/BY status flag is "1".
-Also when this bit is set to "1", power is not supplied to the internal flash memory, thus power consumption can be reduced.
-However, in this state, the internal flash memory cannot be accessed.
-To set this bit to "1", it is necessary to write "0" and then write "1" in succession when the CPU rewrite mode select bit is "1".
-Use this bit mainly in the low speed mode (when XCIN is the count source of BCLK).
+To release the reset, it is necessary to set this bit to "0".